Sadhi-R/D3E-Agents/README.md

     }
     twoWayBinding true
 }
-- Here LabelWithInputField supports twoWayBinding, and we use that in another build.
+- Here LabelField supports twoWayBinding, and we use that in another build.
 - When there is a change in NameInputField, that value will automatically set to the property customer.name

 Reference: